tilebox/berlin-aerospace-hackathon/README.md

 You’re running a tiny virtual earth-observation constellation — 3 to 6 satellites.
 Your mission: Plan the next 24–72 hours of imaging over a target AOI but with real-world constraints:

-- ​Satellites move — you must propagate orbits and compute visibility windows
+- Satellites move — you must propagate orbits and compute visibility windows
-- ​Earth rotates — terrain masks, shadows, daylight constraints change constantly
+- Earth rotates — terrain masks, shadows, daylight constraints change constantly
-- ​Weather is in the way — cloud forecasts must be avoided in planning
+- Weather is in the way — cloud forecasts must be avoided in planning
-- ​Imaging geometry matters — off-nadir angles, sun angle constraints, slews, etc.
+- Imaging geometry matters — off-nadir angles, sun angle constraints, slews, etc.
-- ​Time is limited — you need the best coverage, not just the first-visible pass
+- Time is limited — you need the best coverage, not just the first-visible pass

 [🧩 Resources](/challenge_3) | [⚙️ Notebook](/challenge_3/Mini_Constellation_Tasking_Planner_Challenge.ipynb)